janheindejong/howtos/virtualbox/readme.md

 Installing virtualbox can be done through default repository: `sudo apt get virtualbox`.

+In the BIOS, I had to disable UEFI secure boot.
+There are ways that you can make this work with secure boot, but I didn't dive into them.

 ## Getting networking to work

 For some reason, CentOS 7.9 doesn't automatically connect the network adapter.
 To do so, run `dhclient`, to contact the DHCP server, and set the network configuration.
 To make sure it connects on startup, run: